-10. WATCH FOR THE SAR (STUDENT AID REPORT)
+9. WATCH FOR THE SAR (STUDENT AID REPORT) OR CAL SAR

-If you provide an email address on your FAFSA, you will receive an email message with your Student Aid Report (SAR) within one to two weeks after submitting your FAFSA.
-If you do not provide an email address, your SAR will be mailed within 7-10 days.
+Where can the student find the SAR?
+If a student provides an email address on their FAFSA, they will receive an email message with their Student Aid Report (SAR) within one to two weeks after submitting their FAFSA.
+Students can also access this information by logging back into their FAFSA.
+If they do not provide an email address, their SAR will be mailed within 7-10 days.
+For students that submit a CADAA, the California Student Aid Report (Cal SAR) is usually processed within 24 hours.
+Students should review the SAR/Cal SAR carefully, and if anything does not look right, contact a financial aid counselor at the college they plan to attend.